Miro0o/Docs-Notes/CS/🔑 CS Core/🧰 Generic Tools & Projects/😅 Wiki & Resources Searching/😅 Wiki & Resources Searching.md

 ## Intro
 The meaning of BEING is the ceaselessly exchanging of information.
-This notes however record things seemingly has nothing to do with domain specific knowledge (especially in terms of CS).
+This notes however record things seemingly has nothing to do with domain specific knowledge (especially CS related knowledge).